wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/intro-business-process-flows/includes/2-differences.md

 As mentioned previously, all data associated with the Business Process Flow is stored in one or more Common Data Service entities (custom or standard).
-Note -- you could launch an instant Power Automate flow in conjunction with a Business Process Flow to store data outside of Common Data Service if needed.
+You could launch an instant Power Automate flow in conjunction with a Business Process Flow to store data outside of Common Data Service if needed.
 Finally, you can easily create PowerBI Dashboards from the data collected within the Business Process Flow.